varcarlosandres/varcarlosandres/README.md

     About Me

             🔭 I’m currently immersed in automation using pipelines and Ansible.
-            🌱 I’m dedicated to mastering GoLang and PowerShell coding.
+            🌱 I’m dedicated to mastering C# and PowerShell coding.
-            👯 I’m eager to collaborate on exciting GoLang development projects.
+            👯 I’m eager to collaborate on exciting C# development projects.
-            🤔 I'm seeking assistance to further enhance my skills in GoLang and PowerShell.
+            🤔 I'm seeking assistance to further enhance my skills in C# and PowerShell.

-    💬 Feel free to ask me anything about automation, pipelines, Ansible, or my journey with GoLang and PowerShell
+    💬 Feel free to ask me anything about automation, pipelines, Ansible, or my journey with C# and PowerShell

     📫 You can reach me at: carlosvargaspz23@gmail.com